Pavan-1997/AWS_ECS/README.md

 ### ECS Components:

-- Task Definitions: Task Definitions define how your containers should run, including the Docker image to use, CPU and memory requirements, networking, and more.
+- Task Definitions: Defines how your containers should run, including the Docker image to use, CPU and memory requirements, networking, and more.
 It is like a blueprint for your containers.

-- Tasks: A task represents a single running instance of a task definition within a cluster.
+- Tasks: Represents a single running instance of a task definition within a cluster.
 It could be a single container or multiple related containers that need to work together.

-- Services: Services help you maintain a specified number of running tasks simultaneously, ensuring high availability and load balancing for your applications.
+- Services: Helps you to maintain a specified number of running tasks simultaneously, ensuring high availability and load balancing for your applications.